 Taiwan’s rose-tinted nostalgia for the Japanese years

 When you were in Taiwan, were Japanese-era buildings and location being restored?
-I wonder if Taiwan is going through a trend where those 50 years (1895–1945) are seen with more than just a tinge of nostalgia.
+I wonder if Taiwan is experiencing a trend where those 50 years (1895–1945) are viewed with more than just a tinge of nostalgia.

-My friend replied that he does not think he was aware of there being any restoration of Japanese-era buildings, back then.
+My friend replied that he did not recall any restoration of Japanese-era buildings during his time there.

 Lientienshan Forestry Culture Park in Hualien County, Taiwan

-It seems to me that this (the current trend where Japanese colonial buildings are restored) could be interpreted as an identity-building gesture, a way for Taiwan to further distance itself from China, where Japan was a short-term destructive invader, while on the island of Taiwan the Japanese were (lesser of two evils) long-term colonisers that imposed their culture (old Taiwanese can often still speak Japanese, which they learned in school), while exploiting the place’s resources.
+Considering the present, it seems to me that the current trend of restoring Japanese colonial buildings could be seen as an identity-building gesture, a way for Taiwan to further distance itself from China, where Japan was a short-term destructive invader, while on the island of Taiwan the Japanese were (lesser of two evils) long-term colonisers that imposed their culture (old Taiwanese can often still speak Japanese, which they learned in school), while exploiting the place’s resources.
+Japan's occupation / colonisation left a lasting impact on Taiwan's modern culture.

-I don’t expect the above to be a comprehensive analysis of the complexity of a nation’s identity, much less so in the case of Taiwan’s, where the present is intermingled with ancient Chinese culture, Aboriginal culture and influenced by 50 years of Japanese colonisation.
+I don’t expect this to be a comprehensive analysis of the complexity of a nation’s identity, much less so in the case of Taiwan’s, where the present is a blend of ancient Chinese culture, Aboriginal culture and the influence of 50 years of Japanese colonisation.

 Tags: Taiwan